Gwan-Siu/gwansiu.github.io/_posts/2017-12-28-Image-Restoration.markdown

 - $S_{\eta}(\mu,\upsilon)=\|N(\mu,\upsilon)\|^{2}$ power spectral density of $\eta(x,y)$.

 **Analysis of frequency behaviour:**
-From the equation \eqref{eq:equation1}, we can conclude that:
+From the equation(4), we can conclude that:
 - If $K=0$, then $W(\mu,\upsilon)=\frac{1}{H(\mu,\upsilon)}$, i.e. an inverse filter.
 - If $K>>\|H(\mu,\upsilon)\|$ for large $\mu,\upsilon$, then high frequency are attenuated.
 - $\|F(\mu,\upsilon)\|$ and $N(\mu,\upsilon)$ are often known approximately and $K$ is set to a constant scalar which is determined empirically.